KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #2/Solution_B.md

         order by 1;
   <b> Explanation: </b>

-  customer_orders table is containing information of all the orders and hence a simple count function over the table will give the result.
+  To get the total runners added weekly, we need to extract week_no information from registration_date which is present in runners table.
+For each week we can count the runner_id signed up by adding a group by clause over the week_no.

   <b> Result: </b>